 In theory, it might seem easy, but the first few days can be challenging.
 So, buckle up and read on to find out how to successfully complete Veganuary.
 And who knows, you might ditch meat for good.

-You know the saying: Breakfast is the most important meal of the day.
+You know the saying: breakfast is the most important meal of the day.
 Start the day with the right food and your body will thank you later.
-Chef Damian Piedrahita of Shangri-La Hotel mentions adding fermented foods such as plant-based milk yoghurts to your diet.
+Try adding fermented foods such as plant-based milk yoghurts to your diet.
 In a rush?
-Try wholewheat toast with avocados or tahini.
+Go for wholewheat toast with avocado or tahini.

 You can easily find vegan food these days, from vegan establishments to popular dining institutions dishing out tasty meatless meals.
 George Jacobs, chairman of Animal Allies (the animal welfare arm of Centre for a Responsible Future), recommends Genesis Vegan Restaurant and Nomvnom for good vegan food.
 If you’re out and about, you can download the plant-based food app, abillionveg.
 It helps diners find vegan dishes in the vicinity – nifty!

-It’s not the end of the world if you caved in and gave in to your meat cravings.
-Veganism isn’t about perfection, it’s about making better choices for the planet and yourself.
+It’s not the end of the world if you cave in and give in to your meat cravings.
+Veganism isn’t about perfection; it’s about making better choices for the planet and yourself.
 Plus, a huge commitment like this takes a little more time.
 Just take a step back and reflect on your triggers so you can be prepared in the future if you feel your inner carnivore coming out.

 You must have reached some sort of epiphany before you decided to embark on this adventure.
 But if you need a reminder, there are documentaries focusing on the benefits of going vegan like The Game Changers, What The Health and Cowspiracy.
 Oh, and by the end of the month, you’ll likely start reaping the benefits of your new lifestyle choices.
-According to Chef Damien, some of the perks of going vegan include “improvements in our skin, quality of sleep and our level of concentration.”
+Some perks of going vegan include better skin, quality sleep and higher concentration levels.

-So, are you to ready to conquer Veganuary like a champ?
+So, are you ready to conquer Veganuary like a champ?